universal-mcp/google-gemini/src/universal_mcp_google_gemini/README.md

-# Gemini MCP Server
+# Google-Gemini MCP Server

-An MCP Server for the Gemini API.
+An MCP Server for the Google-Gemini API.

 ## 🛠️ Tool List

-This is automatically generated from OpenAPI schema for the Gemini API.
+This is automatically generated from OpenAPI schema for the Google-Gemini API.

 | Tool                       | Description                                                                                                                                                                          |
 | -------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |